 I believe death literacy is a human-making experience and important for each of us to develop.
 Dying is one of the universally shared experiences: each one of us will do it someday.
 Yet we collectively seem to know so little about how to die well and how to support others who are dying.

-Below are some resources I have found useful in learning how to navigate the dying process, face our feelings about death, and support ourselves and others in their grief.
+Fortunately, there are many people doing wonderful work to help us reclaim these necessary skills for mortals.
+Below are some resources I have found most useful in learning how to navigate the dying process, face our feelings about death, and support ourselves and others in their grief.
 I do a lot of research and learning on these topics and wanted to share some with you!

 Below the resource list are a few downloads, including an open letter to anyone exploring becoming a death doula.
-I hear from a lot of folks who are interested in this work and want to hear from someone else who is on this path.
-I thought it would be helpful to share my thoughts and experiences.
+I hear from a lot of folks who are interested in this work and want to hear from someone else who is on this path so I shared my thoughts and experiences.

 Grief is a normal, human reaction to loss, including the death of someone in your life.
 You may want or need the support of a therapist to support you through your grief and I encourage you to seek that.
 If you need a skilled person to listen in a supportive, non-judgemental space, I can be a grief partner to you.
 Below are additional resources that may help you learn more about how to support yourself or others through your grief.